Wednesday, March 6, 2019

 How the deadly controversy started

 It was revealed late last year by Acosta that the President himself ordered her office to pursue filing a criminal complaint against several personalities of the past administration who are allegedly involved in the Dengvaxia controversy, and that includes former President Aquino, Former Department of Health Secretary Garin, and the present DOH Secretary Duque.
+The Department of Health, as the primary agency responsible for public health, was at the center of this controversy.

 Since then, Acosta has actively pushed for public information on the dangers of Dengvaxia and the vaccination program, and this controversy led to discouragement and fear against vaccination.